Laragear/Preload/README.md

 > This package doesn't require the `ext-zend-opcache` extension to install.
 Just be sure to have it [enabled in your deployment server](https://www.php.net/manual/en/book.opcache.php).

 ## What is Preloading?
-What does this?
+Does it make my app FAST?

-By default, PHP needs to read, interpret and compile each requested file in your project.
-When Opcache is enabled, it will keep interpreted files in memory to avoid reading them again from the file system.
+PHP interpreter needs to read and compile each requested file in your project.
+When Opcache is enabled, it will keep interpreted files in memory instead of reading them again from the file system, which is miles faster.

-Opcache preloading stores in memory a given list of files when the PHP process starts, before normal execution.
+Opcache's Preloading allows to store in memory a given list of files when the PHP process starts, before normal execution.
 This makes the application _faster_ during the first requests, as these files to read are already in memory.
-With JIT, these files are also compiled into byte-code.
+With JIT, these files are also compiled into byte-code and saving another step.

 This package generates a preload file with the most accessed files of your application.
 Once done, you can point the generated list into your `php.ini`: